 Play Ball in the House

 They're not just for physical therapy anymore.
 You know you have seen them.
-Big, colorful balls at the gym, or maybe your friend's house.
+Big, colorful, lightweight balls at the gym, or maybe your friend's house.
 They seem to be everywhere, but what do you do with them?
 They are called stability balls and they can help you get in shape in many ways.